jlbrem/starter-academic/content/publication/findings_of_the_iwslt_2021_evaluation_campaign/index.md

   - Changhan Wang
   - Matthew Wiesner
 doi: https://doi.org/10.18653/v1/2021.iwslt-1.1
-publication: The 29th ACM International Conference on Information and Knowledge Management
+publication: Proceedings of the 18th International Conference on Spoken Language Translation (IWSLT 2021)
 publication_short: CIKM '20
 abstract: Studying the effects of semantic analysis on retrieval effectiveness can be difficult using standard test collections because both queries and